glory-kasongo-03/Doctor_appointment_booking_system/Reflection.md

-### Balancing Stakeholders need.
+### Balancing Stakeholders' needs.
-It was challenging to balance Stakeholders need because taking into account each stakeholdrt and their role in the system.
-For instance for Patients required a system that is user-friendly and reduce the steps in schedule appoitnments and also making sure that their data will be secured and well protected.
-Doctors should have the ability to manage their schedules and their availability efficiently.
+It was challenging to balance Stakeholders' needs because each stakeholder and their role in the system had to be taken into account.
+For instance, patients required a user-friendly system that reduced the steps in scheduling appointments and ensured that their data would be secured and well-protected.
+Doctors should be able to manage their schedules and their availability efficiently.
 ### Translating Requirements to Use Cases/Tests
-Translating the functional and non-functional into use cases/tests was challenging because it required to go through a long thingking process in terms of each actor role and the different actions they will have to undertake while using the system.
-Every steps need to be mentionned and explain.
+Translating the functional and non-functional into use cases/tests was challenging because it required a long thinking process about each actor's role and the different actions they will have to undertake while using the system.
+Every step needed to be mentioned and explained.